wilko339/MetaStruct/README.md

 4. Random (nearest neighbours)
 5. Regular Strut

 Some of these rely on a Point Cloud.
+There are some point clouds built in to assist with this process.

 # Shapes